alecjacobson/libigl-stan/README.md

 ## Known Issues

-> Thanks to [cmake/stan.cmake](cmake/stan.cmake) we no longer need to include `#include <stan/math.hpp>` before and Eigen or libigl includes.
+> - Thanks to [cmake/stan.cmake](cmake/stan.cmake) we no longer need to include `#include <stan/math.hpp>` before and Eigen or libigl includes.

- - In debug mode, stan is crashing on exit with a memory violation.
-This is not happening in http://github.com/alecjacobson/stan-crash perhaps because that project is using dependencies (presumably TBB) that come with stan rather than downloading them separately (as this project is).
+> - [cmake/stan.cmake](cmake/stan.cmake) is currently using Stan's officially
+> supported and included version of tbb.
+In the past, I tried to fetch tbb
+> directly and perhaps there was a version mismatch because Stan was crashing on
+> exit in debug mode.
+This is no longer the case.